expliot-framework/expliot/docs/tests/zbauditor.rst

 zbauditor.generic.devinfo
 -------------------------

-This plugin displays information about ZigBee Auditor hardware that is used with framwork, information like device name, device firmware revision and services that supported by this device.
+This plugin displays information about ZigBee Auditor hardware that is used with framework, information like device name, device firmware revision and services that supported by this device.

 **Usage details:**